 John’s only son, Lance, also labored for his seat at the dinner table.
-“My first job was putting price tags on women’s bras.
-I guess that made me an expert on women,” Lance recalled.
 “Our parents never gave us cash for Christmas or our birthdays.
 There was no ampao to look forward to every Chinese New Year.
 For them, it was honorable to work.
-If you don’t work, you don’t eat,” he added.
+If you don’t work, you don’t eat,” he shared.

 His father employs thousands of people but the Gokongwei patriarch remains humble.
 He’s the second richest man in the country but acknowledges one has to be a team player to get to the top.
 These are some of the values he instilled in his kids.
 And Lance learned every lesson well.
 As the chief executive officer, he now stands to lead one of the biggest conglomerates in the country.

 He’s the son of the boss, sure, but Lance can hold his own.
 This respected leader accomplished goals by following his own path.
 After he graduated summa cum laude from the University of Pennsylvania, he was raring to work.